All articles

 A practical fire safety checklist for self-catering and holiday let operators — covering alarms, escape routes, guest information, log books, and legal certificates.

-UK fire safety law for self-catering and holiday let accommodation covers a lot of ground.
-This practical checklist brings together the twelve most important things every self-catering host needs to have in place — drawn from HMSO guidance (“Making your small paying guest accommodation safe from fire,” January 2025), the RRO 2005, and the Smoke/CO Alarm (Amendment) Regulations 2022.
-Work through each item before your next guest arrives.
+UK fire safety law for self-catering and holiday let accommodation covers a lot of ground — and the honest answer is that most hosts don't realise quite how much is required.
+This practical checklist pulls together the twelve most important things you need to have in place before your next guest arrives.
+For the full legal background, see our complete holiday let fire risk assessment guide.
+It's drawn from the government's own guidance ("Making your small paying guest accommodation safe from fire," January 2025), the Regulatory Reform (Fire Safety) Order 2005 (RRO 2005), and the Smoke and CO Alarm (Amendment) Regulations 2022.
+Work through each item.
+Don't skip anything.

 1. Written Fire Risk Assessment

-A written fire risk assessment (FRA) is legally required for all paying guest accommodation under the RRO 2005.
-It must be “suitable and sufficient” — which means it genuinely addresses the risks at your specific property, not a generic template with your address pasted in.
+A written fire risk assessment (FRA) is a legal requirement for all paying guest accommodation under the RRO 2005.
+Full stop.
+It must be "suitable and sufficient" — which means it genuinely addresses the risks at your specific property, not a generic template with your address dropped in.
 Review it annually and after any significant change to the property.
+If you've never done one, that's your most urgent task.

 2. Interlinked Smoke Alarms in Every Bedroom and on Every Storey

-Smoke alarms must be Grade D1 (mains-powered with battery backup) and fully interlinked — so that activation anywhere wakes guests throughout.
+Smoke alarms must be Grade D1 — mains-powered with battery backup — and fully interlinked so that if one goes off, they all go off simultaneously throughout the property.
 Bedroom coverage is specifically required: a hallway alarm alone is not enough.
+When your guests are asleep behind a closed bedroom door, they need an alarm in that room to wake them.
 Battery-only alarms are not compliant for holiday let use.

 3. Heat Alarm in the Kitchen

 Install a heat alarm (BS 5446-2 rated) in the kitchen rather than a smoke alarm.
-Smoke alarms cause frequent false alarms from cooking — guests who silence or disable them leave the property unprotected.
+Smoke alarms trigger constantly from cooking fumes — and guests who silence or remove the batteries leave your property completely unprotected.
+A heat alarm detects the temperature signature of a real fire without false-tripping from toast or steam.

 4. Carbon Monoxide Alarm in Every Room with a Combustion Appliance

-Required since October 2022 under the Smoke/CO Alarm (Amendment) Regulations 2022.
-Every room with a gas boiler, wood burner, log burner, open fire, oil heater, or LPG appliance must have a CO alarm.
-This is not a recommendation — it is a legal duty.
+This has been a legal requirement since October 2022 under the Smoke and CO Alarm (Amendment) Regulations 2022.
+Every room with a gas boiler, wood burner, log burner, open fireplace, oil heater, or LPG appliance must have a CO alarm in the same room.
+This is not a recommendation — it's a legal duty.
+Carbon monoxide kills silently, and your guests won't know it's there.
+See our full guide to smoke alarm and CO alarm requirements for holiday lets.

 5. Exits Openable Without a Key

-All final exit doors must open from inside without a key — thumb-turn locks, lever handles, or push bars only.
-If you use a smart lock or key safe, guests must be able to exit the property in an emergency without a code or a phone.
-Provide clear instructions in the welcome pack.
+All final exit doors must open from the inside without a key — thumb-turn locks, lever handles, or push bars only.
+If you use a smart lock or key safe, your guests must still be able to get out in an emergency without needing a code or a charged phone.
+This is genuinely important — don't skip this bit.
+Put clear instructions in your welcome pack explaining how to exit in an emergency.

 6. Escape Routes Clear and Lit

-All corridors, hallways, and stairwells must be permanently clear of storage, furniture, and obstruction.
-Emergency lighting or plug-in nightlights must provide adequate illumination for guests evacuating at night.
-Check this at every changeover.
+All corridors, hallways, and stairwells must be permanently clear of storage, furniture, and any obstruction.
+Emergency lighting or plug-in nightlights must give guests enough illumination to evacuate at night in unfamiliar surroundings.
+Check this at every changeover — it takes two minutes and matters enormously.

 7. Fire Action Notice in Every Bedroom and at Every Exit

 A laminated fire action notice must be posted in every bedroom and at each exit door.
-It must include: what to do on discovering fire, how to raise the alarm, the assembly point location, and critically, the full property address including postcode so guests can direct emergency services — especially important in rural locations.
+It must include: what to do on discovering a fire, how to raise the alarm, the assembly point location, and — this is the bit hosts often forget — the full property address including postcode so guests can direct emergency services accurately.
+This is especially critical in rural areas where an address alone won't get an ambulance or fire engine to your door.

 8. Guest Information Pack with Fire Safety Content

-Your welcome information (physical folder or digital guide) must include: alarm locations, escape route description or floor plan, assembly point, host emergency number, and the nearest hospital.
-This is a duty under Article 15 of the RRO 2005.
+Your welcome information — whether that's a physical folder or a digital guide — must include: alarm locations, a description or floor plan of escape routes, the assembly point, your emergency contact number, and the nearest hospital.
+This is a legal duty under Article 15 of the RRO 2005.
+It's not just good hospitality.
+It's the law.

 9. Annual Chimney Sweep (If Applicable)

-If your property has a wood burner, log burner, or open fireplace, the chimney must be swept at least annually.
-Retain the sweep certificate as evidence.
+If your property has a wood burner, log burner, or open fireplace, the chimney must be swept at least once a year.
+Keep the sweep certificate — it's your evidence.
 An unswept chimney is both a fire risk and a carbon monoxide risk.
+Don't let this one slip.

 10. Furniture Labels Checked

 Every piece of upholstered furniture — sofas, armchairs, mattresses, headboards, cushions — must comply with the Furniture and Furnishings (Fire)(Safety) Regulations 1988 and carry the required permanent label.
 Providing non-compliant furniture is a criminal offence.
-Check every item and replace anything without a label.
+Go through every piece, check the labels, and replace anything that doesn't have one.
+Second-hand furniture is the most common culprit.
+For a detailed breakdown, see our full guide to furniture fire safety regulations for holiday let hosts.

 11. Valid Certificates on File

-Maintain up-to-date copies of: the gas safety certificate (CP12, renewed annually), the electrical installation condition report (EICR, renewed every 5 years), and the chimney sweep certificate.
-Insurers and the STL registration scheme (launching 2026) will expect these to be current.
+You need up-to-date copies of: your gas safety certificate (CP12, renewed annually), your electrical installation condition report (EICR, renewed every 5 years), and your chimney sweep certificate if applicable.
+Insurers expect these to be current.
+The England STL Registration Scheme 2026 will require them too.
+Get them in order now, not the week before you need to register.

 12. Alarms Tested Between Every Guest Stay

-Unlike long-term rentals, holiday let alarms should be tested at every changeover — before each new guest arrival.
-Make this part of your pre-arrival checklist and note the test date in your fire safety log.
-A log showing consistent testing is strong evidence of compliance.
+Unlike long-term rentals, holiday let alarms should be tested at every changeover — before each new guest arrives.
+Make it part of your pre-arrival checklist and note the test date in a fire safety log.
+A log showing consistent testing is strong evidence of compliance if a fire inspector ever comes knocking.
+It takes under two minutes and protects both your guests and you.

 Complete Your Fire Risk Assessment with FRASafe